 Even if you hire additional developers to help build your IoT platform, you will still need to consider where your developmental resources might be better utilized within your organization.
-All the time that your development team spends on creating the platform is time that they could be using to support other vital areas of your business.
+All the time that your development team spends on creating the platform is time that they could be used to support other vital areas of your business.

 Is your team able to effectively develop a scalable platform?

 Though you may have no doubt that your team can build an IoT platform that can handle your current needs, you also need to think about the future.
 As your business data needs grow and change, will you be able to scale your IoT solution adequately while remaining within your budget?
 If not, you may want to choose a platform that is able to grow with your business and meet your needs both now and in the future.

 How will you address security issues?

 Many companies who decide to develop their own IoT platform are faced with security challenges that they did not anticipate.
 There are multiple areas that are vulnerable across your IoT system from the product to the infrastructure.
 If your team is unable to anticipate and address these security issues effectively, you may be better off purchasing a platform service from a provider that features industry-standard protocols to protect your company from security risks.

 If you want to take your IoT solution to market, but still have questions about how to get started the right way, Telit is here to help. for our free one-hour consultation where our experts will answer your questions about system architecture, full-scale commercial deployment, and more.